RetributionByRevenue/Seneca-College-IPC144-Auto-Typer/README.md

 **What to do and Insturctions:**

 You need to download from the link provided below.
 You will download a zip file and there is a txt file containing detailed instructions.
+Copy and paste the contents of make_code.py into your old outdated make_code.py that is provided to you.

 **Brief summary:**<br>
 In short, i have included a portable python compiler and python program that will generate code that will make a windows batch file or linux .sh script.
 On windows, all you need to do is double click "outputfile" as seen in the video picture at the top of this page.